NicholasAntoniadesEngineer/Signal-Generator/readme.md

 This project focuses on developing an Arbitrary Waveform Generator (AWG) that allows the control of input signal frequency and amplitude through digital logic, interfacing with a CRIO (Compact Reconfigurable Input/Output) system.
 The system is designed to output a signal within the range of -2V to 2V peak-to-peak and supports a frequency range of 0-20kHz.
 The AWG is programmable via TTL or other logic interfaces.

+This signal is then amplified and fed into a large coil to generate a magnetic field at the desired frequency and intensity.

 ## Industrial Application: Electromagnetic Scale Prevention

 ### Overview